 Do the Digit Insurance

+The VDRL full form is Venereal Disease Research Laboratory test, which is a blood test used to detect syphilis, a sexually transmitted infection.
 Syphilis, a sexually transmitted infection (STI), is a common health concern in recent times.
 The bacterium Treponema pallidum is usually responsible for causing this.
 Therefore, health researchers have developed the VDRL test to determine if you have this condition.

+The test is commonly used for screening, diagnosis, and monitoring treatment effectiveness.
 Are you worried about having syphilis and trying to get it verified with a VDRL test?
 This article will give you a complete guide about its procedure and risks.

-What Is VDRL Test?
+What is the VDRL Test?

 The full form of the VDRL test is the Venereal Disease Research Laboratory test.
 A standard blood test used in healthcare settings, the VDRL test, helps to identify the presence of syphilis in your body.
 This test does not look for bacteria that causes this condition but instead looks for the antibodies that your body makes while responding to the antigens produced to damage the bacteria.
 Your immune system produces these antibodies to fight against bacteria and toxins.